chingu-voyage4/Bears-Team-15/CONTRIBUTING.md

 GitHub is a great platform for software developers.
 And one of its features which our team uses as a main structuring element is **Issue**.
-By opening an issue one can request some enhancement in UI/UX or report about some bugs.
+By opening an issue one can request some enhancement in UI/UX or report a bug.
-So despite negative semantics of a word "issue", it is both about good and bad sides of user's experience.
+So despite the negative semantics of the word "issue", it is not only about negative aspects of the user experience, but also about possible enhancements in the application.

 #### Waffle.io columns